jianfushen/jianfushen.github.io/content/home/research.md

 #####

-- Principal Investigator, RGC **Faculty Development Scheme** , Is the investor-pays model an effective solution to problems in the credit rating industry?
+- Principal Investigator, RGC Faculty Development Scheme, Is the investor-pays model an effective solution to problems in the credit rating industry?
 HK$ 793,997, 2017-2018
 <div class="text-muted exp-meta"></div>

 #####

-- Co-Investigator, Central Policy Unit, **Public Policy Research (PPR)** Funding Scheme, Deriving public policy for Hong Kong as an infrastructure financing hub and super-connector in project finance: The Belt and Road Initiative, HKD 691,783, 2017-2018
+- Co-Investigator, Central Policy Unit, Public Policy Research (PPR) Funding Scheme, Deriving public policy for Hong Kong as an infrastructure financing hub and super-connector in project finance: The Belt and Road Initiative, HKD 691,783, 2017-2018
 <div class="text-muted exp-meta"></div>

 #####